Hoffman Family Library

 - All students using the study rooms must provide a current Goodwin ID to a library staff member at the circulation desk.

 - Rooms may be reserved for a 2-hour block per day per group during library hours.
-If no other groups are scheduled, the reservation can be extended until a new group arrives.
+If no other groups are scheduled, the reservation can be extended for a maximum of one additional hour.

 - Reserve group study rooms are not intended for use by only one person.
 An individual using a reserve group study room may be required to vacate the room in favor of a group when asked to do so by the Library Staff.
-Carrels are available on the second floor for individual quiet study.
+Individual use of the study rooms cannot be extended beyond two hours per day.

 - Reservations can only be made by a student at the Circulation Desk for the same day use.
 No telephone or email reservations will be accepted.

-- Any personal belongings left unattended will be removed and taken to the Security Desk to be claimed and the room will be made available to others.
+- Any personal belongings left unattended will be removed and taken to the Security Desk, and the room will be made available to others.

-- Patrons using the group study rooms are required to comply with our "Code of Conduct Policy"
+- Patrons using the group study rooms are required to comply with the library "Code of Conduct" and the "No Food" policy.
+Anyone found violating these rules will be asked to leave the study room.